When you created your Customer.io account, you likely saw a default segment called “Signed up” that uses the rule

 The user would enter the segment when the last rule of the segment matches.
 If the users adds their age and their favorite music at the time the account is created all at once, then this might work.
 However, if someone signs up, but then takes seven days to add their age and/or music type, that’s when the delay will begin.
 In that case, a user might receive the message(s) weeks or months after they sign up, depending on when the other attributes are added.

-is a timestamp after X days from now matches users whose date is at least X days in the future.
+is a timestamp after a relative date of X days from now matches users whose date is at least X days in the future.

 For example, a segment using the rule

-delivery_date is a timestamp after 3 days from now.
+delivery_date is a timestamp after a relative date of 3 days from now.
 If we assume that “now” is March 1st, 2016, this segment will match users whose

 delivery_date is a timestamp corresponding to three days after March 1st.
 As soon as it’s less than three days from “now”, they will exit.

-is a timestamp after X days ago will match users whose date is within the past X days.
+is a timestamp after a relative date of X days ago will match users whose date is within the past X days.
 This type of segment can be helpful if you want to create a newsletter and only send it to users who signed up in the past 7 days to let them know about a special promotion or warn them about a bug.

 For example, the segment

-created_at is a timestamp after 7 days ago will include users whose accounts are less than 7 days old.
+created_at is a timestamp after a relative date of 7 days ago will include users whose accounts are less than 7 days old.
 If today is October 8, 2016, the segment will match users who created their account from October 1, 2016 until now.
 They will exit the segment as soon as more than seven days passes.

-is a timestamp before X days from now matches users X days before this date.
+is a timestamp before a relative date of X days from now matches users X days before this date.
 This type of segment is often used for billing-related campaigns.